NY Rep.-elect Santos investigated for lying about his past

 Questions intensified after The New York Times examined the narrative Santos, 34, presented to voters during his successful campaign for a congressional district that straddles the north shore suburbs of Long Island and a sliver of Queens.

-Santos continued to deny he was being sought by authorities in South America.
+Santos continued to deny that he was being sought by authorities in South America.

 Democrats pounced, calling Santos a serial fabulist and demanded he voluntarily not take office.